Brook Lopez NBA Preview vs. the Knicks

-Brook Lopez and the Milwaukee Bucks take the court versus the New York Knicks at 12:30 PM ET on Saturday.
+The Milwaukee Bucks, Brook Lopez included, take on the New York Knicks on Monday at 12:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Lopez, let's break down some stats and trends to help you find good wagers.
+We're going to break down Lopez's prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.